javaoffers/briefest/readme.md

 ```
 #### Code contributions are welcome
 <p>
+The project is already in use internally.
+Development efficiency and code cleanliness have been greatly improved.
 If you think it's good, please click the little star to encourage it
 </p>